csesoc/constitution/CONSTITUTION.rst

 Finance
 -------

-    This is stuff we want to remove:
 #.
 The Computer Science and Engineering Society of UNSW shall hold an account with a financial institution on University campus.
 #.
-The Co-presidents and the Treasurer shall be the signatories to the society’s account(s).
+The Executive shall vote on three members of the Executive to be signatories to the account, one of whom must be the Treasurer.

 #.
 The Executive must approve all accounts for payment.
 #.
 All financial transactions shall require two signatures, one of which must be that of the society Treasurer.